jalama/drupdates/README.md

 folder/<site alias>.
   - example: site folder is /var/www/drupal the back-up file is drupal.sql and the Drush alias will be drupdates.drupal
+Lack of a back-up will not stop Drupdates from updating the Drupal codebase.

 - By default the script tries to build the sites in /var/www/